Ronan Farrow: Public service

 From 2001 to 2009, Farrow served as a UNICEF Spokesperson for Youth, advocating for children and women caught up in the ongoing crisis in Sudan's Darfur region and assisting in fundraising and addressing United Nations affiliated groups in the United States.
-During this time, he also made joint trips to the Darfur region of Sudan with his mother, actress Mia Farrow, who is a UNICEF Goodwill Ambassador.
+During this time, he also made joint trips to the Darfur region of Sudan with his mother, who is a UNICEF Goodwill Ambassador.
 He subsequently advocated for the protection of Darfuri refugees.
 Following his time in Sudan, Farrow was affiliated with the Genocide Intervention Network.

 During his studies at Yale Law School, Farrow interned at the law firm Davis Polk & Wardwell and in the office of the chief counsel at the United States House Committee on Foreign Affairs, focusing on international human rights law.

 In 2009, Farrow joined the Obama administration, as Special Adviser for Humanitarian and NGO Affairs in the Office of the Special Representative for Afghanistan and Pakistan.
 He was part of a team recruited by diplomat Richard Holbrooke, for whom Farrow had previously worked as a speechwriter.
 For the next two years, Farrow was responsible for "overseeing the U.S. Government's relationships with civil society and nongovernmental actors" in Afghanistan and Pakistan.

 In 2011, Farrow was appointed by Secretary of State Hillary Clinton as her Special Adviser for Global Youth Issues and Director of the State Department's Office of Global Youth Issues.
 The office was created as a result of a multi-year task-force appointed by Clinton to review the United States' economic and social policies on youth.
 Farrow co-chaired the working group with senior United States Agency for International Development staff member David Barth beginning in 2010.
 Farrow's appointment and the creation of the office were announced by Clinton as part of a refocusing on youth following the Arab Spring revolutions.
 Farrow was responsible for U.S. youth policy and programming with an aim toward "empower[ing] young people as economic and civic actors."
 Farrow concluded his term as Special Adviser in 2012, with his policies and programs continuing under his successor.